-Vegan Compound Fruit Butter is incredibly versatile.
-It is perfect served on hot toast, crumpets, muffins, beer bread, but is just as great on waffles or pancakes too!
+Compound butter is incredibly versatile.
+It is perfect served on hot toast, crumpets, muffins, beer bread, English muffins, but is just as great on waffles or pancakes too!
 You could even serve it spread on a slice of fruit loaf or banana bread.

 - Mixing Bowl

 - ¾ cup Butter - vegan, softened

 - 10 Raspberries - fresh, or your favourite soft fruit